nkabir/praxis/spring-configuration/post.md

 ## Bootstrap

 The initial objects are configured via properties files that are loaded from the classpath.
-Currently, `/fimero` is the location for the properties files:
+Currently, `/fimero` is the default classpath location for the properties files:

 * `common-config.properties`
 * `test-config.properties`
 * `local-config.properties`
 * `staging.knyc-config.properties`
 * `production.knyc-config.properties`

+All runtime contexts inherit `common` properties.
+Runtime contexts that have dots `.` in their name (e.g. `staging.knyc`) iterate through files in their namespace as follows:

+* `common-config.properties`
+* `staging-config.properties`
+* `staging.knyc-config.properties`

+This enables the administrator to override values by specifying a more specific runtime context.

 ![pojo image](http://dl.dropbox.com/u/59707331/praxis/spring-configuration/spring-properties.png)